achyuth707/phpMyAdmin-on-my-AWS-vpc/Steps-to-deploy.md

 • Create three private subnets:

-        One for the backend application.
-        Two for the database instances.
+One for the backend application & Two for the database instances.

 3. Configure Route Tables